sdogruyol/crystal-for-rubyists-en/book/chapter-3-writing-your-first-crystal-program.md

 ./hello  0.00s user 0.00s system 87% cpu 0.006 total
 ```

-You should see “Hello, world.” print to the screen 50x faster :\) Congrats!
+You should see “Hello world!” print to the screen 50x faster :\) Congrats!